 Being Inwardly Touched and Strengthened

 With puberty, the soul fully arrives on earth.
-Outwardly, this is seen in changes such as the deepening of the voice.
-Inwardly, a new sense of responsibility emerges—toward one’s destiny and the tasks life will bring.
-The child’s once-open soul begins to establish boundaries, asserting independence.
+Outwardly, this is seen in changes such as the deepening of the voice; inwardly, a new sense of responsibility awakens – towards one’s destiny and the tasks that life will bring.
+The child’s once-open soul begins to form boundaries and assert independence.

-Across cultures, religious traditions have recognized this transition with rites of passage—initiations that add a spiritual dimension to the natural process of self-definition.
-Without such guidance, this growing independence can lead to isolation.
-A confirmation, a strengthening, is needed to support this transformation.
+Across cultures, religious traditions have recognised this transition with rites of passage – initiations that bring a spiritual dimension to the natural process of self-definition.
+Without such guidance, growing independence can lead to isolation.
+A confirmation – a strengthening – is needed to support this transformation.

 Baptism as a Precursor to Confirmation

 A small child has no distinct inner space.
-The child’s moods are deeply affected by their surroundings—becoming restless when others are restless, finding calm when others are at peace.
-Even the child’s spiritual life is shaped by the environment.
+Their moods are deeply affected by their surroundings – becoming restless when others are restless, calm when others are at peace.
+Even the child’s spiritual life is shaped by the atmosphere around them.

-In Baptism, the first religious act, the child’s connection with Christ is not yet an inward experience (as it later is in the Communion service) but is established externally through consecrated substances.
+In Baptism, the first religious act, the child’s connection with Christ is not yet inwardly experienced but is established outwardly through consecrated substances.
 This lays the foundation for a relationship with Christ on earth.

-In early Christianity, adult baptism was common, combining an outward immersion in water with an inward baptism through Communion.
-For children, this second step comes later, with puberty—when an inner soul space has developed, making an inner connection possible.
+In the early Church, adult baptism was common, combining outward immersion in water with inward baptism through Communion.
+For children, this second step comes later, at puberty – when an inner soul space has developed and an inner connection becomes possible.

 Community and the Independence of the Soul

-The process of self-definition reaches a climax in puberty.
-Doors are marked with “Do not enter!”
-Signs of withdrawal emerge—gruff responses, impenetrable silence.
-A delicate, inward space is forming—no longer open like a newborn’s, yet not yet fully grounded.
+The process of self-definition reaches its height in puberty.
+Doors are marked with “Do not enter!”; signs of withdrawal appear – curt replies, closed expressions, silence.
+A delicate inward space is forming – no longer open like a newborn’s, yet not yet fully secure.

 Strengthening the Inner Space Without Overpowering It

 Each person has a name, a way of distinguishing themselves from others.
-But our most personal name is one that only we can speak: I.
+Yet our most personal name is one only we can speak: I.

 In John’s Gospel, Christ uses this name for Himself: “I am the Bread of Life,” “I am the Good Shepherd.”
-In Greek, this I is strongly emphasized—His spiritual name is, like ours, I.
+In Greek, this I is strongly emphasised – His divine name is also profoundly human.

-What is most personal to us is also what connects us—to one another and to Christ, who became human.
+What is most personal to us is also what connects us – to one another and to Christ, who became human.
 In Confirmation, this connection is strengthened.
-Christ approaches the soul, not to overshadow its uniqueness, but to empower it—to ensure that independence does not turn into self-centeredness, but rather into a capacity for true community.
+Christ approaches the soul, not to overshadow its uniqueness but to empower it – ensuring that independence does not harden into self-centredness, but becomes the ground for genuine community.

-This is not just symbolic.
-In the Communion of bread and wine, Christ’s connection with the human being reaches into the physical body itself.
+This is no mere symbol.
+In Communion, Christ’s connection with the human being reaches into the physical body itself.

-The Communion of Bread and Wine—Connecting One’s Own Destiny with Christ
+The Communion of Consecrated Bread and Wine – Connecting One’s Own Destiny with Christ

 How can this be understood?

-In the same way, Christ unites Himself with the bread and wine—so fully that His being lives in them.
+In the same way, Christ unites Himself with the consecrated bread and wine so completely that His being lives in them.

-For those being confirmed, this is a moment of deep connection.
+For those being confirmed, this is a moment of profound connection.
 The individual, stepping into their own destiny, unites with the Being who carries and accompanies the destiny of humanity.
-Christ becomes an inner foundation—not one that dictates or controls, but one that strengthens and frees.
-His presence does not bind a person to a specific path or tradition; rather, it enables them to stand firm in themselves, even if their journey takes them in a different direction.
+Christ becomes an inner foundation – not one that dictates, but one that strengthens and frees.
+His presence does not confine a person to a particular path or tradition; it enables them to stand firm in themselves, even if their path leads elsewhere.

 The Beginning of One’s Own Biography—And a New Relationship to Death

-Until puberty, a child is not yet fully on earth—not fully embodied.
-Their relationship to death reflects this: dying is simply a return to their spiritual home.
-Unless fear has been instilled in them, children do not perceive death as a threat, but as a transition.
+Until puberty, a child is not yet fully on earth.
+Their relationship to death reflects this: dying appears as a simple return to their spiritual home.
+Unless fear has been instilled in them, children do not see death as a threat, but as a transition.

 With puberty, this changes.
-Taking responsibility for one’s own destiny means that the body becomes the soul’s home.
-Death is no longer just a return—it becomes a passage, a path.
+Taking responsibility for one’s own destiny means that the body becomes the soul’s dwelling.
+Death is no longer a return; it becomes a passage, a path.

 Confirmation acknowledges this.
-Christ is spoken of as a companion—not only through life’s joys and sorrows, but also at the moment of death.
-This shift is visually represented in the service when the priest momentarily reveals the black cassock, the innermost vestment, as a reminder of the mystery of dying.
+Christ is affirmed as companion – not only through life’s joys and sorrows, but also at the moment of death.
+This is reflected in the service when the priest briefly reveals the black cassock, the innermost vestment, as a reminder of the mystery of dying.

 Preparation for Confirmation—Through Instruction and the Sunday Service

 Without preparation, the demands of Confirmation would be overwhelming.
-A crucial part of this preparation happens through religious instruction, which is not merely about learning concepts but about attuning the soul to the event.
+A vital part of this preparation is religious instruction – not merely learning ideas, but attuning the soul to the event itself.

-Through the Sunday Service for the Children, young people develop an intuitive relationship with stillness, ritual, and the sacred encounter at the altar.
-This is the best preparation for Confirmation—ensuring that when the moment comes, they step forward not as observers, but as fully conscious participants.
+Through the Sunday Service for the Children, young people develop an intuitive relationship to stillness, ritual, and the sacred meeting at the altar.
+This is the best preparation for Confirmation, so that when the moment comes, they step forward not as spectators but as conscious participants.